weston-bish/weston-bish/README.md

 ## Hello 👋 I'm Weston

-I'm currently working on a compiler

-**I am looking for a full-time DevOps/SWE job.**

-Reach me at westonbishop366@gmail.com

 <!--
 **weston-bish/weston-bish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.